MicrosoftDocs/office-developer-lync-evergreen-docs/docs/self-container.md

 </userProperties>
 ```

-The &lt;exumEnabled&gt; element represents a bit flags indicating whether voice mail is enabled for the user.
+The &lt;<strong>exumEnabled</strong>&gt; element represents a bit flags indicating whether voice mail is enabled for the user.
 A bit value of 1 indicates that voice mail is enabled.
 Otherwise, it is not enabled.
-The accompanying &lt;exumURL&gt; element contains the voice mail URL supported by the Microsoft Exchange Unified Messaging.
+The accompanying &lt;<strong>exumURL</strong>&gt; element contains the voice mail URL supported by the Microsoft Exchange Unified Messaging.

 </td>
 </tr>
 <tr class="odd">
 <td><p><a href="https://msdn.microsoft.com/en-us/library/office/dn438978">userInformation category instance value element</a></p></td>
 <td><p>0</p></td>
 <td><p>The [userInformation category instance value element](https://msdn.microsoft.com/en-us/library/office/dn438978) category instance contains the sharable user information about the local user.
 The information includes various phone numbers that remote users can use to contact the local user.
-It is extracted from the server-provisioned data and/or provided by the user by using the Lync Options panel.
+It is extracted from the server-provisioned data and/or provided by the user by using the <strong>Lync Options</strong> panel.
 The [userInformation category instance value element](https://msdn.microsoft.com/en-us/library/office/dn438978)category instance is published by Lync 2013.

 The following example shows a [userInformation category instance value element](https://msdn.microsoft.com/en-us/library/office/dn438978) category instance.</p>